guettli/programming-guidelines/README.md

 The quality of feedback you get depends on the type of person you ask to read your docs.

-If it is a programmer, it is likely that he does not read your docs carefully.
-Most software developers do not care for orthography and it is hard for them to read the docs like a new comer.
-They already know what's writen there, and they will say "it is ok".
+If it is a programmer, likely, he does not read your docs carefully.
+Most software developers do not care for orthography and it is hard for them to read the docs like a newcomer.
+They already know what's written there, and they will say "it is ok".

 My solution: resubmission: Read the text again 30 days later.